 Trump’s speech is consistent when the media is concerned as he criticized them both during his run for office and as he was president.
-Another common enemy that is frequently talked about are the lobbyists.
+Another common enemy that is frequently talked about is the lobbyists.
 He states that they control the politicians.
 In Trump’s words politicians are the “puppets” (appendix 1, speech 4) of these lobbyists.

 Once Trump enters government much of his discourse stays the same.
 He still uses hyperboles, extremes and shows bellicosity towards the opposition, while lacking the typical populist speech regarding the people as being homogenous.
-However his speech in government is more populist and this is mostly due to his inauguration speech.
+However, his speech in government is more populist and this is mostly due to his inauguration speech.
 In which he uses populist elements throughout almost the entire speech.
 This speech also clearly references the people/ elite dynamic as followed (appendix 1, speech 5): “We are transferring power from Washington DC and giving it back to you the people.”

 Besides referencing the power transferred away from Washington DC as being positive, he also reflects negatively on the past by saying (appendix 1, speech 5): “For too long a small group in our nation's capital has reaped the rewards of government while the people have borne the cost.”

 The inauguration speech stands out as being a textbook populist speech.
 It has all the elements of a populist speech and uses them frequently.
 Seemingly it’s also the only speech in which Trump uses a teleprompter.
-So it could be said that Trump’s speeches probably contain more populist elements when they are written beforehand and he sticks to the script.
-However beside the inauguration speech, which is an outlier in terms of populist discourse, the degree to which Trump uses populist discourse remains largely the same.
-One important conclusion to make regarding this level of populism is that it’s is surprisingly non-populist.
+So, it could be said that Trump’s speeches probably contain more populist elements when they are written beforehand and he sticks to the script.
+However, beside the inauguration speech, which is an outlier in terms of populist discourse, the degree to which Trump uses populist discourse remains largely the same.
+One important conclusion to make regarding this level of populism is that it’s surprisingly non-populist.
 Three out of eight speeches analyzed were given a zero on populism.
 Therefore, it is in doubt whether Trump can in fact be seen as a typical radical-right populist.
 He often uses Manichaean language, without referring to the people as a whole.
-In conclusion it can be said that Trump used more populist discourse after becoming president, when looked at the data.
+In conclusion, it can be said that Trump used more populist discourse after becoming president, when looked at the data.
 However, it is unclear whether that has to do with the nature of the speech.
-When Trump speaks of the cuff he is marginally populist both in and out of government.
+When Trump speaks of the cuff, he is marginally populist both in and out of government.

 Salvini´s speeches were similar to Trump´s in the sense that it was sometimes difficult to decide if they were actually populist.
 The degree to which his discourse is populist varied within the range of 0.2 to 1.4.
 The speeches that he gave in 2016, when he was still in the opposition received a 1 and a 0.
-After gaining government power his discourse in terms of populism didn’t change as again both a 1 and a 0 where given to the speeches.
+After gaining government power his discourse in terms of populism didn’t change as again both a 1 and a 0 were given to the speeches.
 In some speeches there were few and vague references towards the elite and some Manichaean characteristics, without the other elements of populism.
-Therefore both speeches he gave with LN in opposition and in government got low grades, with a few exceptions.
+Therefore, both speeches he gave with LN in opposition and in government got low grades, with a few exceptions.

 One of those exceptions was speech 9 (appendix 1).
 In this speech all elements of populism were present.
 However, he seldom referenced the people as a whole.
 In the following excerpt he implicitly touches on this element: “Therefore a free man votes no, a free man votes no, because if we have to make mistakes, we make mistakes on our own.”